searchblox/monit-searchblox/README.md

 #monit-searchblox#
 ================

-Bash script for installation and configuration of monit for monitoring SearchBlox Server
+Bash script for installation and configuration of monit for monitoring SearchBlox Server.
+Runable on Ubuntu, debian, CentOS, and RedHat (version 5 and 6)

 __What it does__